deumanma/project-3-data-health-detectives/README.md

 (e.g., 224x224 pixels) for consistency.
 * Convulutional layers: Purpose: Extract features from images using small kernel sizes (e.g., 3x3 or 5x5) with ReLU activation for introducing non-linearity.
 * Pooling layers: Function: Employ max pooling to reduce the spatial dimensions and computational load, improving efficiency.
+* Normalization layers: Stabilize learning by applying batch normalization following convolutional layers.
+* Fully connected layers: Action -  Flatten the output from convolutional and pooling layers, using dense layers for classification.
+Dropout layers are included to mitigate overfitting.
+* Output Layer: Goal - Classify images into one of the four brain tumor categories using a softmax activation function.